zenecture/neuroflow/README.md

 )
 ```

-If you are new to Neural Nets, you can read about the core principles here
+If you are new to Neural Nets, you can read about the core principles here:

   - <a href="http://www.znctr.com/blog/artificial-neural-networks">znctr.com/blog/artificial-neural-networks</a>